 Is it suitable for children?

-Can I re-enter after leaving?
+Can I re-enter after exiting?

 No, the ticket is valid for a single entry only.